sravanrekandar/react-slingshot-accelerated/README.md

 - Added core-js
 - Added font-awesome
 - Added eslint-config-airbnb
+- Code is linted according to eslint-config-airbnb, to not to modify too much code, we disabled the eslint rules in the boiler plate code.
+All new files should strictly follow eslint-config-airbnb, and please do not disable the rule.
+- Added reactstrap
+- Moved eslint config from package.json to .eslintrc.js
-- Separated eslint config and babel config to individual files
+- Moved babel config from package.json to babel.config.js
 - Added .vscode/settings.json
   - Auto Formatting is enabled
+- Header component is added